~/mager.co/tech $ cat article.md

 • pitch accent cue for the primary on reading

-The important product decision: do not call the LLM from the live app.
+The important product decision was not to call the LLM from the live app.

-Kotsu should not need a running model server to render a kanji page.
+Kotsu should not need a running model server to render a lesson page.
 The model should preprocess learning data into a file I can inspect, edit, and commit.

 So the flow became: